ondras/7drl-2019/README.md

-# The Curse of the General Sibling Selector
+# The Curse of the General Sibling Combinator